 Jenni Odell, M.A.
 LMFT

 Licensed Marriage and Family Therapist - Lic.# LMFT90971

 Jenni offers marriage and family therapy services for adolescents, individuals, couples and families.
 She currently has office hours Monday through Thursdays with varying hours available, and does offer evening appointments.
-Initial 50-minute sessions are $120, and subsequent 50-minute sessions are $110.
+Initial 50-minute sessions and subsequent 50-minute sessions are each $110.
 Double sessions are available upon request and are pro-rated at the same rate.
-Sliding scales rates are offered on a limited basis upon request and as available.
+Sliding scales rates are offered on a limited basis upon request and as available and based upon need.
 All payments are made out to Jenni Odell, LMFT.

 All client billing and scheduling is maintained through an online client portal.
 This portal allows clients access to an electronic file where credit or debit cards can be maintained for automatic billing and appointments can be requested or rescheduled through the client's personal link.
 This link is set up upon request for information about my practice and/or establishing as a new client, wherein you will also receive all intake forms electronically.
 If you would like to receive this preliminary documentation, please message through the "Contact" tab on this website, providing the email address you would like paperwork to be sent.
 Delivery of these documents does not contractually obligate you to establish as a client, but rather is a means for more in depth information about policy practices, informed consent and privacy practices, as well as providing a questionnaire that allows those seeking therapy to provide more extensive history about themselves and their therapy goals.